gabriellapinto/gabriellapinto/README.md

 #### About Me:

-- 🔭 I’m currently working on: Prework Study Guide
+- 🔭 I’m currently working on: My Portfolio
-- 🌱 I’m currently learning: HTML
+- 🌱 I’m currently learning: JavaScript
 - 💬 Ask me about: My love for technology
 - 📫 How to reach me: Email (In My Bio)
 - 😄 Pronouns: She/Her